Driving Test maneuvers dont fail on them!

 You are allowed to move forward and reverse again or make adjustments to get into the bay, but you only get one attempt, so you can't start all over again once you've entered the bay.

 Take note of the car park gradient on arrival, so you can deal with any slopes, as control is the key!
-If you've practised enough, then you should be able to keep your nerves under control, if you do find yourself loosing composition, stop and secure the car, take a deep breath or two and continue.
+If you've practised enough, then you should be able to keep your nerves under control, if you do find yourself losing composition, stop and secure the car, take a deep breath or two and continue.

 Parallel Parking